Home > Activities > Zoos & Aquariums > New England Aquarium: Boston

 Simons IMAX Theatre

 New England Aquarium features the Simons IMAX Theatre to showcase animals and habitats too big, too rare or too dangerous to be seen in the Boston Aquarium.
 The theatre features IMAX and IMAX 3D film technology, 12 000 watts of digital sound and New England's largest screen.
-Call for show times: 1-866-815-IMAX (4629).
+Call for show times: 617-973-5200.
 See what's playing at the Simons IMAX Theatre.

 Whale Watching

 The Aquarium also runs a Whale Watch in Boston Harbor from April through October.
 Their high-speed catamaran takes participants to Stellwagen Bank National Marine Sanctuary - the only whale feeding sanctuary in the United States!
-The whale watch also features onboard naturalists, guaranteed sighting, and a full galley.
-Trips last approximately 3-4 hours.
-Reservations are highly recommended.
-Call 617-973-5206 or visit www.neaq.org for more information.

 Be sure to check with your local library for museum passes to visit the New England Aquarium & more!